What is the Footprint Chart? – Trading tutorial

 The Footprint Chart offers you more advantages than the normal Candlestick Chart.
-The Footprint Chart shows you exactly the traded volume on the price.
+The Footprint chart shows you exactly the traded volume on the price.
 It is a graphical presentation of the limited order book but you only the traded volume.
 With normal the normal Candlestick Chart, you will not get this information.

 It is like you look into the candle and see what happened.
-Especially for day trading, it is important to use the Footprint Chart because you can interpret easy why the price is moving.
+Especially for day trading, it is important to use the Footprint Chart because you can interpret easily why the price is moving.
 In the picture above you see the Footprint Chart in candlestick formation.
 In the next sections, we will present to you how to read the Footprint Chart.

 What do you see in a normal Footprint Chart: